VPN Frequently Asked Questions

 - File sharing not performed via SFTP

 - A Remote Control connection to a campus computer

 - What can I access from home without VPN?

 - What kind of network connection do I need to use VPN?

 VPN will work best over a DSL or Cable Modem connection, but it can also be used over a dial-up ISP connection.
 If you have DSL or a Cable Modem, you are always connected to the Internet and can launch the VPN software at any time.
 If you connect to an ISP over a standard dial-up modem, you would establish your dial-up connection to your ISP first, then launch the VPN software to connect to Wesleyan.

 - How do I know if VPN will run on my computer?

-The VPN software works with Windows 98, NT, 2000, XP, and Windows 7, Intel-based Mac OS X, and Linux.
+The VPN software works with current Windows versions (7,8 10), Intel-based Mac OS X, and Linux.